SMAC-Group/course_intro_statistics/chapters/chapter3.md

 F-statistic: 8.999 on 2 and 27 DF,  p-value: 0.001012
 ```

-Consider the following four sets of hypotheses:
+Consider the following five sets of hypotheses: